humbertoragazzini/ms-1-front-end/README.md

 ## **Responsive**

-The site its made to be responsive between 360p to upto 1200px:
+The site it has made to be responsive between 360p to up to 1200px:

 * Image of the mobile web site: